 In 2015 Elufowoju jr set up “The Elufowoju jr Ensemble” with a view to creating exceptional world-class African theatre with imaginative flair for the international stage.
 In the same year, Elufowoju Jr embarked on a mission of a lifetime: to visit all 54 countries in Africa before his 60th birthday.
 The project, aptly titled 54-60, culminates in 2022 with an Ensemble show in which the odyssey of his travels through the continent will be experienced on stage in 60 minutes.

 Alongside his stage career as an actor, Elufowoju jr has made notable television appearances, including on the BBC comedy series Little Miss Jocelyn, serial dramas Moses Jones, Wire in the Blood and Borgen.
 His film credits include The Legend of 1900 (1998) for Italian director Giuseppe Tornatore and Hollywood franchise Mechanic: Resurrection (2016).
 Other TV appearances include: 2 seasons of Sex Education for Netflix; The Saint (2017) Enterprice (2018), Year of the Rabbit (2019).
-He will soon be seen in the new series of BBC drama Silent Witness and has recently finished filming a major movie for Netflix.
+He will soon be seen in the new series of BBC drama Silent Witness and has recently finished filming The Princess Switch 3 for Netflix.

 This biography not for publication, for an up to date version please contact Oliver Clarke.